Frequently Asked Questions

 #

 There are some similarities and some differences.
-Many clients find coaching feels more collaborative and less clinical than some forms of traditional therapy.
+Some people find coaching feels more collaborative and less clinical than some forms of traditional therapy.
 Sessions may feel more conversational, intuitive, or spacious.
-My past experience in bodywork and sex work also allow me to bring a grounded and embodied perspective to this work that’s especially free of judgment or pathology.
+My past experience in bodywork and sex work also allows me to bring a grounded and embodied perspective to this work that’s especially free of judgment or pathology, while also being very rooted in somatic (body) awareness.

 It also doesn't have to be either/or – if you’re already in therapy, sexuality coaching can be a supportive complement.
-I often meet clients who find that their current therapists aren’t able to hold or address the full depth of their sexual concerns.
-Sexuality coaching can create room for these conversations while building on the healing and self-understanding that therapy provides.
+I sometimes meet folks who find that their current therapist isn't able to hold or address the full depth of their sexual concerns.
+Seeking out sexuality coaching can be a way to create room for these conversations while building on the healing and self-understanding that therapy provides.

 Who do you work with?